-FFY07 = 15% of 745, FFY08 = 23% of 750, and FFY09 = 26.19% of 756 Hired additional staff to increase the agency's capacity to meet the needs of Spanish-speaking consumers and other minority and underserved populations Assigned several rehabilitation counselors and 2 bilingual case aides to improve capacity to serve minority population, improve service delivery to Spanish-speaking consumers, and assist ORS staff with translation and interpreting needs Supported CRPs development of services to minority populations Increased access to and utilization of the Spanish version of the Career Scope Contributed to the implementation of the Shared Youth Vision initiative that is intended to develop a coordinated service infrastructure between state, federal and local agencies in providing services to the highest risk youth, minority youth, and youth with disabilities Modified ORS application with the assistance of the ORS Cultural Diversity Committee to better capture customer self identification variables GOAL #3 STRATEGIES TO INCREASE CUSTOMER CHOICE AND SATISFACTION Improved the linkages between the Assistive Technology Access Partnership (ATAP) resources, existing rehabilitation technology contractors, and ORS counselors, by bringing ATAP resources on site Implemented a quarterly Customer Satisfaction Survey with the State Rehabilitation Council & Quality Improvement Sub-committee Demonstrated commitment to customers' right to informed choice and satisfaction by continuing to ensure that choice is reflected in policies and practices as they are updated Provided an "Informed Choice in Employment Planning" fact sheet to customers in the intake packet Ensured the availability of ORS forms in additional language formats Participated in six Governor's Commission on Disabilities (GCD) Public Forums held throughout the State of Rhode Island Used clinical supervision and in-service trainings to reinforce informed choice Developed new training programs in response to the expressed needs and interests of ORS customers, counselors and labor market trends Incorporated information from RSA's 107 Monitoring Report as part of a Continuous Quality Improvement Plan based on customer choice and satisfaction 2.
-Identify all supported employment program goals consistent with the goals described in Attachment 4.11(c)(4), including an evaluation of the extent to which the supported employment program goals were achieved. - Identify the strategies that contributed to the achievement of the goals. - Provide a description of the factors that impeded the achievement of the goals and priorities.
+- Educated CRP vendors on customers' right to informed choice in employment planning consultation - Developed VR intake packets to enhance consistency in application and orientation information provided to customers - Improved the linkages between the Assistive Technology Access Partnership (ATAP) resources, existing rehabilitation technology contractors, and ORS counselors by bringing ATAP resources on site - Implemented a quarterly Customer Satisfaction Survey with the State Rehabilitation Council & Quality Improvement Sub-committee - Demonstrated commitment to customers' right to informed choice and satisfaction by continuing to ensure that choice is reflected in policies and practices as they are updated - Provided an "Informed Choice in Employment Planning" fact sheet to customers in the intake packet - Ensured the availability of ORS forms in additional language formats - Participated in six Governor's Commission on Disabilities (GCD) Public Forums held throughout the state of Rhode Island - Used clinical supervision and in-service trainings to reinforce informed choice - Developed new training programs in response to the expressed needs and interests of ORS customers, counselors and labor market trends - Incorporated information from RSA's 107 Monitoring Report as part of a Continuous Quality Improvement Plan based on customer choice and satisfaction - 2.
+Identify all supported employment program goals consistent with the goals described in Attachment 4.11(c)(4), including an evaluation of the extent to which the supported employment program goals were achieved. - Identify the strategies that contributed to the achievement of the goals. - Provide a description of the factors that impeded the achievement of the goals and priorities. - Utilized Supported Employment for individuals with the most significant disabilities as a successful strategy for employment and job retention - Participated on the Division of Developmental Disabilities (DD) Council and Division of Behavioral Health (BH) Council services in order to examine best practices and track outcomes - Provided training to ORS staff and CRP personnel regarding Supported Employment regulations, policies, core values, and best practices - Decreased by 49 from FFY2009, the number of customers who received supported employment services; and by 4 from FFY2009, the number of customers closed successfully in supported employment due to changes in the Behavioral Health Care system, CRP and ORS staff turnover - Increased average hourly wage in FFY2010 to \$9.38 from FFY2008 baseline of \$8.79, which does represent a decline from the FFY2009 SE hourly wage of \$10.49

-Utilized Supported Employment for individuals with the most significant disabilities as a successful strategy for employment and job retention Continued participation on the Division of Developmental Disabilities (DD) and Division of Behavioral Health (BH) Services in examining best practices and track outcomes Provided training to ORS staff and CRP personnel regarding Supported Employment regulations, policies, core values, and best practices Highlighted ORS success stories by honoring employers and ORS clients at the 2009 ORS Employer Honor Roll Provided Supported Employment services in FFY2009 to 277 clients Increased the number of successful supported employment closures from 130 in FFY2008 to 141 in FFY2009 Increased average hourly wage in FFY2009 to \$10.28 from FFY2008 baseline of \$8.79 Increased average hours per week to in FFY2009 to 19.04 from FFY2008 baseline of 18.03 hours per week Added five new vendors to work with supported employment and developmentally disabled customers 3.
-Provide an Assessment of the performance of the VR program on the standards and indicators for FY 2009.
-ORS met or exceeded all Standards and Indicators for FFY2009.
+- FFY2010 saw a decrease in the average hours per week to 17.55, which is a decrease from the FFY2009 average hours per week of 19.04 and the FFY2008 baseline of 18.03 hours per week - 3.
+Provide an Assessment of the performance of the VR program on the standards and indicators for FY 2010.